 We understand that patients undergoing treatment are under great stress and need all the support they can get.
 The strength of our team of specialists lies in its patient-centric approach where empathy, care & expertise are accompanied by the best of facilities.

-Both partners should visit the IVF center together.
-They will meet the consultant where a detailed history will be taken and physical examination maybe carried out.
+Both partners should visit the IVF centre together.
+They will meet the consultant where a detailed history will be taken and physical examination may be carried out.
 Basic infertility investigations will be done, which will help to find out the cause of infertility.

 A surrogate is a woman who carries a pregnancy for another couple or woman.